We Are Accepting Teacher Applications

-Victory Academy is a classical Christian college preparatory school for children in pre-k through 12th grade.
+Victory Academy is a Classical Christian College Preparatory school for children in Junior Kindergarten (3 & 4 yrs) – 6th grade, adding a grade a year through 12th.
 Victory Academy is dedicated to nurturing and challenging the whole person- body, mind and spirit to the glory of God.

-We believe that a Christian education, established in a classical framework, along with innovative programs, and an environment that promotes independent thinkers, builds character and responsibility, will help us achieve this mission.
+We have integrated a Christian education with a classical curriculum, innovative programs, and an environment that promotes independent thinkers.
+We believe this builds character and responsibility and helps us achieve our mission.

 A Lasting Decision